 Biological Sex is our biological make up in terms of chromosomes, hormones, and our primary and secondary sex characteristics.

 - Biological sex is not determined by genitalia (even though many people assume that genitalia dictates sex)

 - Some words used to identify sex include male, female, and intersex.

 Gender is the collection of attributes and characteristics that are associated with maleness/femaleness.
 Gender is socially constructed and the attributes/characteristics associated with different genders have changed over time and is also different between regions, countries, and cultures.

-- Gender Identify is the internal/psychological sense of self, regardless of what gender they are assigned
+Gender Identity is the internal/psychological sense of self, regardless of what gender they are assigned at birth.

 - Some words used to identify gender identity include man, woman, and genderqueer.